skissane/pdos/s370/readme2.txt

 manually inspect the pdos00.ckd to make sure zapcons.bat is accurate scratch.cckd was copied from a previous run of doit.bat

+In separate runs of z/PDOS you can ...

 You can create an AWS tape with the disk image by: dsk2fil 1b9 tap1c2:

 But you don't need to do that, because tap1c1: points to the actual disk image already, making it a valid tape.

+However, because of the difficulty of creating an unlabeled AWS tape from a flat file on the zPDT (unless the file is a multiple of 80 and then you can use a card program?), I am now including the 3390 image as an AWS tape.

+Create an IPL-from-memory (.ins) using: mkiplmem dev1c2:

+Create an IPL card deck using: mkiplcrd dev1c2:

 Note that if you are using a 3270 terminal, the only editor